Ivor Thomas (British Army officer): Second World War

 After years of training under Thomas's command, the 43rd Division landed in Normandy in mid-June 1944, but was not immediately involved in any major engagements.
 However, casualties had already been sustained, by the 43rd (Wessex) Reconnaissance Regiment, commanded by Lieutenant Colonel Francis Lane Fox−who "Von Thoma" later sacked−which suffered severe losses before it even landed in Normandy.
 On 24 June, the 43rd Division was reassigned from Ritchie's XII Corps to Lieutenant General Sir Richard O'Connor's VIII Corps and, days later, took part in Operation Epsom, in an attempt to capture Caen, which, although a D-Day objective for the 3rd Division, still remained in enemy hands.
 The division only played a relatively minor role in the operation but played a major role in Operation Jupiter, the British attempt to capture Hill 112.
 The operation, which commenced on 10 July and ended the following day, was ultimately a British victory, but cost Thomas's division, along with the armoured support in the shape of Brigadier Michael Carver's 4th Armoured Brigade, almost 2,000 casualties.
 Carver later described Thomas as, "a small, fiery, very determined and grim gunner, without a spark of humour, he would bite the head off anyone who attempted to disagree with him or question his orders."

 Transferring back to Ritchie's XII Corps, the division had little time for rest for its next battle, the Second Battle of the Odon.
 The operation was unable to fully achieve its objectives, costing the division further casualties it could ill-afford.
 It had, however, drawn the attention of the German panzer divisions away from the American front and onto the British front.

-Still part of Horrocks's XXX Corps, Thomas's division's next role was Operation Market Garden, the Allies' attempt to end the war before Christmas 1944.
+Still part of Horrocks's XXX Corps, Thomas's division's next role was Operation Market Garden.
 Thomas was closely involved in Operation Berlin to rescue the British 1st Airborne Division, and lead the ad hoc force in the defence of the Nijmegen salient early in October.

 From 27 December 1944 until 28 January 1945, during the Battle of the Bulge in which the 43rd Division played no part, Thomas was temporarily given command of XXX Corps by Montgomery, while Horrocks, the GOC, was away in England to rest.

 The division's next role was in Operation Blackcock.
 Again part of XXX Corps, which was now transferred from Dempsey's British Second Army to General Harry Crerar's First Canadian Army, the 43rd Division's next role was a major one in Operation Veritable.